 “Report unsecured catheters to the supervisor.”

 Hillsboro Illinois Nursing Home Abuse Lawyers

-If you suspect that your loved one has been abused or neglected while living in Montgomery Nursing and Rehabilitation Center, you must act quickly by calling the Rosenfeld Injury Lawyers law office to stop the mistreatment now.
+If you suspect that your loved one has been abused or neglected while living in Montgomery Nursing and Rehabilitation Center, you must act quickly by calling the Rosenfeld Injury Lawyers LLC law office to stop the mistreatment now.
 Our knowledgeable Hillsboro attorneys have years of experience in handling cases that involve mistreatment, neglect and abuse occurring in nursing facilities throughout Illinois.